Leia-Swarm/.github/profile/README.md

 ### 📨 Contact Us
 Have a question or an idea?
 Reach out at **hello@leiaverse.ai**.

+### 📜 License
+LeiaVerse is released under the [MIT License](LICENSE).
+This means you are free to use, modify, and distribute the project as long as you include the original copyright notice and disclaimer.

 ---

 ## ✨ **Together, We Build the Future**